-Like many citizens, nonprofits and businesses, REI engages in public policy dialogues that affect our future.
-Our goal is to shape federal and state policy in a way that better enables us to pursue the co-op’s core purpose and allows us to stay competitive in a rapidly evolving retail marketplace.
+REI selectively engages in public policy dialogues that support the pursuit of our core purpose and that allow us to stay competitive in a rapidly evolving marketplace.

-We also belong to several trade associations that have their own government affairs operations.
-We work actively with the Outdoor Industry Association (OIA) to advance the policy agenda of recreation economy businesses, both with respect to public lands and operational issues.
+To accomplish this work, we operate a small government affairs program.
+The team relies on a full-time government affairs director, periodic engagement by senior REI staff and leaders, and the Monument Policy Group, a political and policy consultancy in Washington, D.C.
+We also belong to trade associations that have their own government affairs operations.
+We work actively with the Outdoor Industry Association (OIA) to advance the policy agenda for outdoor recreation, both with respect to public lands and operational issues.
 For issues that specifically affect retailers, we participate in some of the policy initiatives driven by the Retail Industry Leaders Association.
 And in Washington state, where we are headquartered, we are members of the Washington Retail Association.

-Like many companies with government affairs programs, we also regularly partner with nonprofits, coalitions and other associations on different issues and in different venues depending on the topic.
+We also regularly partner with non-profits, coalitions and other associations on different issues and in different venues depending on the topic.
 The Outdoor Alliance and Bikes Belong are just two examples of these types of organizations.
-The former represents avid outdoors enthusiasts, who try to assure their access to unique climbing, kayaking, white water rafting and other adventurous places.
-Bikes Belong works on policies and supports programs that make bicycling both safer and a more viable mode of transportation.
+The former represents a collaboration of leading national outdoor user groups that work to assure their access to unique climbing, kayaking, white water rafting and other adventurous places.
+Bikes Belong works on policies and supports programs that promote bicycling and make it both safer and a more viable mode of transportation.

 In terms of protecting parks, waterways and trails—and promoting greater access to them—we:

-To assure REI’s product development and retail operations remain competitive in an intensely competitive marketplace, in 2011 we:
+To assure REI’s product development and retail operations remain competitive in a challenging marketplace, in 2012 we:

 Federal and state laws require REI to file forms describing certain, more detailed aspects of our work on policy matters.
 These disclosures are updated on a regular basis.
 We believe the most useful tools for tracking the data are: